lost-tty/lattice/docs/architecture.md

 - All nodes keep all logs (own + others) for redundancy until watermark consensus.
 - Once all peers have acknowledged entries, they can be pruned and replaced by the snapshot.
 - If a node is offline too long, it re-bootstraps with a fresh snapshot when it reconnects.
+- Note: Consider preserving logs longer than required for redundancy — enables time travel (view state at any point in history).

+**Pruning and DAG Parents:**
+- If a new entry references a parent that was pruned, accept it only if strictly newer than snapshot timestamp.
+- Snapshots act as the base; entries referencing parents older than snapshot are roots relative to that snapshot.

 ### Rich CRDTs (Future)